telekom-security/tpotce/README.md

 <a name="postinstall"></a>
 ## Post-Install User
-In some cases it is necessary to install Debian 9.7 (Stretch) on your own:
+In some cases it is necessary to install Debian 10 (Buster) on your own:
  - Cloud provider does not offer mounting ISO images.
  - Hardware setup needs special drivers and / or kernels.
  - Within your company you have to setup special policies, software etc.